-Physics for Scientists and Engineers (3rd Edition), Chap 16-20 Fishbane (previous textbook) Concepts in Thermal Physics, Second Edition, Blundell & Blundell, ISBN: 9780199562107 Schroeder: An introduction to Thermal Physics (Textbook of 4th year class: Phys 4409) Sears, Salinger: Thermodynamics, Kinetic Theory, and Statistical Thermodynamics
+Concepts in Thermal Physics, Second Edition, Blundell & Blundell, ISBN: 9780199562107 Sears, Salinger: Thermodynamics, Kinetic Theory, and Statistical Thermodynamics

+Thermal Physics.
+Baierlein: Thermal Physics

-Technology Checklist
+Technology checklist

-- An internet-enabled computer (laptop/desktop), preferably with a webcam and microphone.
+- An internet-enabled computer (laptop/desktop), with a webcam and microphone. (note: for midterm and final, you will need a camera; this could be a smartphone)

-- Zoom software installed on the computer (can also install on a cellphone as backup!)

 - Access to reliable internet

 Note: If there are issues with equipment, please email me as soon as possible.
 Options for purchase include inexpensive options for technology (Best Buy refurbished products, Kijiji); single workspaces for student use on campus (pending pandemic restrictions).

 Course assessment

 Research about learning strongly suggests that the most important factor in learning is doing the work of reading, writing, recalling, practicing, synthesizing, and analyzing.
 Learning happens best when people actively engage with the material on a consistent basis, and that is why we have high standards in this course.
 We are confident that, with appropriate effort, you all can meet those standards.

-Grade Breakdown
+Grade breakdown

 Component GRADE VALUE

-In-class evaluation+Quizzes 5%
+Quizzes 5%

 Assignments 40%

 Midterm 15%

-Project 15%
+Oral interview 15%

 Final exam 25%

+We make an effort to reduce unintentional bias in grading.
+For example, we grading assignments one question at a time (all of question 1 before question 2), grading anonymously, and using rubrics.

+Quizzes

+Several quizzes will be released throughout the course.
+Typically they will have about 5 questions and be due before the Monday lecture (i.e. 16:05 on Monday).
+They will be timed at 20 min (or similar).
+Most questions will be multiple choice, but they might also be "chose one or more options" or simple calculations.
+Don't forget units!